halchemylab/daily-headline-helper/README.md

 # Headline Generator 🧠✍️

-This is a simple, atomic tool that takes your raw ideas and turns them into punchy, polished headlines using OpenAI's GPT API.
+This is a simple, atomic tool that takes your raw ideas and turns them into punchy, polished headlines or social media posts using OpenAI's GPT API.

 Designed for:
 - Consultants and strategists crafting LinkedIn or slide content